 Verify for Deforestation and Conversion-Free (DCF) commitments helps you identify deforestation or conversion risks within your palm supply chain, across forests and non-forest ecosystems, such as savannahs and wetlands.

-However, results are only as good as the data inserted, and several issues can prevent that this data to trace commodities back to the plantation is available.
+However, results are only as good as the data inserted, and several issues can prevent this data from tracing commodities back to the plantation is available.

 Limited access to farm-level data